 As mentioned earlier, Christ didn’t just die to save a random assortment of individual believers; He gave His body to make a body.
 You are the limbs and organs of one another.
 You and I have been created to be profoundly interdependent (1 Cor 12:12-17; Rom 12:4-5).

-Humor me for a moment to further explore this metaphor: the brain hatches an idea and sends messages; the feet walk; the eyes see what’s needed; the hands and arms coordinate and begin cooking; the ear hears the timer go off; the nose smells whether the ingredients are properly balanced; the mouth opens to ingest; the stomach and intestines digest; the blood stream carries nutrients; the liver and kidneys do their work.
-All so you can live: every organ is nourished.
+Humor me for a moment to further explore this metaphor: the brain hatches an idea and sends messages; the feet walk; the eyes see what they need; the hands and arms coordinate and begin cooking; the ear hears the timer go off; the nose smells whether the ingredients are properly balanced; the mouth opens to ingest; the stomach and intestines digest; the blood stream carries nutrients; the liver and kidneys do their work.
+All so you can live: every organ is full of nourish.

 As John Donne has written, you are not an island unto yourself.
 You are a part of the main.
-When the church baptizes a child, that action concerns you, for that child is thereby connected to the body of which you are a part.
+When the church baptizes a child, that action concerns you.
+For that child is thereby part of the body of which you are a part.
 Paul is saying that your growth in maturity is inextricably connected to others’ growth and maturity—and not merely those you would choose but those whom God has organized together as a body.

 In other words, your church membership isn’t just for you.
 The Lord has organized the church not only so that you may benefit from its teaching, practice of discipline, administration of the sacraments, and gifts, but that it might benefit from yours.
 As Tim Keller has written, there are some needs only you can see and some hands only you can hold.
 College student, the church needs your service, whether you’re singing, changing diapers, or helping park cars.